Servant Leadership

 Intro

+Building a strong engineering team is a challenge that every IT organization faces.
+In today's diverse landscape of skills and personalities, finding the right mix is not easy.
+The demanding nature of engineering work adds another layer, creating a need for a supportive environment that prevents burnout and fosters collaboration.
 It forces the companies to change from the traditional hierarchies and command-and-control models of leadership towards more collaborative and participatory approaches.
-That requires a different style of leaders, which will empathize with and support their team members.
+That requires a different style of leaders, who will empathize with and support their team members.

 Servant leadership is a style of leadership that focuses on putting the needs of others first and prioritizing the well-being of the team over individual gains.